 In 2010 the university's Centre for Atmospheric and Instrumentation Research decided to use Bayfordbury as the location for its remote sensing observatory, due to clear countryside air and existing facilities.

 Bayfordbury is 6 miles from the main campus in Hatfield, allowing all of the benefits of a dark, countryside location, but being just a short 15 minute drive away.
-Although it is open to students every night, we understand not everybody is able to get here to spend the night, which is why we have automated 5 telescopes to operate over the internet.
+Although it is open to students every night, we understand not everybody has readily accessible transport, which is why we have automated telescopes that operate over the internet, so they are accessible to our students at any time, from anywhere.